Vital Records Online

 Who is Authorized to Order a Virginia Birth Certificate?

-Virginia birth certificates are kept confidential, and access is restricted 100 years after a birth is recorded with the state.
+Virginia birth certificate are kept confidential, and access is restricted 100 years after a birth is recorded with the state.
 The individual named on the record can obtain a certified copy, provided they present valid proof of identity with the application.
 If requesting on behalf of the individual named in the record, it is essential to confirm eligibility before applying.

 Authorized People